iTwin/changed-elements-react/packages/changed-elements-react/README.md

           return [];
         }

-        return [{ id: "ChangedElementsWidget", getWidgetContent: () => <ChangedElementsWidget /> }];
+        return [{ id: "ChangedElementsWidget", content: <ChangedElementsWidget /> }];
       }
     }
     ```

 ### As stand-alone React components

-If your application does not use AppUI or its frontstages, you can use the package like so:
+If your application does not use AppUI, you can still use components from this package.

-1. Initialize Version Compare with `VersionCompare.initialize()`.
+1. Initialize Version Compare with `VersionCompare.initialize()` and specify `wantAppUi` as `false`.

-    ```TypeScript
-    // Create the options so that version compare is aware of which viewports to use const options: SimpleVisualizationOptions = {
+    ```ts
+    VersionCompare.initialize({
+      wantAppUi: false,
+      simpleVisualizationOptions: {
         getPrimaryViewport: () => {
-        // Return which viewport you want visualization to occur on
+          // Return which viewport you want visualization to occur on return IModelApp.viewManager.selectedView;
-        // Just as an example, you can use the selected view like so: return IModelApp.viewManager.selectedView;
         }
-    };

-    const options: VersionCompareOptions = {
-      // Tell version compare you don't want ninezone functionality
-      wantNinezone: false,
-      // Use the options for visualization
-      simpleVisualizationOptions,
-      ...
+      },
-      // Look at VersionCompareOptions interface for all other options };
+      ... // Look at VersionCompareOptions interface for documentaton of other options });

-    // Initialize the version compare package
-    VersionCompare.initialize(options);
     ```

-2. `VersionCompareSelectComponent` React component is intended to serve as a dialog that will be used to start a comparison.
-You should also add a button in your UI that stops comparison by calling `VersionCompare.manager.stopComparison()`.
+2. Mount `VersionCompareSelectComponent` to begin version comparison worflow by selecting iModel versions to compare.
+You should also add a button in your UI that calls `VersionCompare.manager.stopComparison()`.
-3. `ChangedElementsWidget` React component lets users to inspect differences in properties between versions, generate reports, search for changed elements, and control element visibility.
+3. `ChangedElementsWidget` React component lets users inspect differences in properties between versions, generate reports, search for changed elements, and control element visibility.
-4. `PropertyComparisonTable` React component lists properties of a selected element and displays how they changed between versions of an iModel.
+4. `PropertyComparisonTable` React component lists properties of a selected element and displays how they changed between two versions.

 ## Contributing

 We welcome contributions to make this package better.
 You can submit feature requests or report bugs by creating an [issue](https://github.com/iTwin/changed-elements-react/issues).

+---

+Copyright © Bentley Systems, Incorporated.
+All rights reserved.
+See [LICENSE.md](./LICENSE.md) for license terms and full copyright notice.